thecdcd/thecdcd.github.io/_posts/2015-11-05-containerize-python-script.md

 docker provides the `save` command, which outputs a docker image as a `tar` file.
 By default, it writes to `STDOUT`, but this can be changed with the output (`-o`) argument.

 **NOTE:** The command below uses `sudo`, so the resulting `tar` file will be owned by `root`.
 Be sure to `chown` the file correctly for your setup.

+Run "`docker save -o twitch-count-app.tar twitch-count-app`" to save the `twitch-count-app` image to a tar file.

 {% highlight text linenos %}
 $ sudo docker save -o twitch-count-app.tar twitch-count-app